vanus-labs/docs/content/vanus-connect/connector-guides/source/slack/setup.md

 Slack is a cloud-based team collaboration platform that allows users to communicate, share files, and integrate with other tools and services.

-Our Slack Source connector, lets you receive events when users join, message, react etc...
+Our Slack Source connector, lets you receive events when users join, message, react etc.

 ## Prerequisites